-We were driving to Monte Sant'Angelo from the side of Bari.
-The simple, comfortable and rather not too crowded road was conducive to a carefree journey.
-From a distance, the Gargano Peninsula grew slowly ahead of us.
-Clearly cut off from the rest of the area, a different and independent geographic region.
-At first glance, from a distance of several kilometers, it was obvious that Gargano was different.
-Other than anything else.
-From a completely flat ground it suddenly rises steeply and high.
-As if someone had grabbed the ground like a soft dough with two hands and squeezed it, sharply stacking the entire peninsula.
-It sounds strange, different, intriguing.
+We drove to Monte Sant'Angelo from Bari.
+A simple, comfortable and rather not too crowded road was conducive to a carefree journey.
+From afar, the Gargano peninsula slowly rose up in front of us.
+Clearly separated from the rest of the area, a different and independent geographical land.
+Even at the first glance, from a distance of several kilometers, you could see that Gargano was different.
+Different from everything around.
+From a completely flat terrain, it suddenly rises steeply and high.
+As if someone had grabbed the earth like soft dough in two hands and squeezed, sharply piling up the entire peninsula.
+It looks strange, different, intriguing.

 Swallowing the next kilometers calmly, we watched how the strange, rocky dam rose in front of us, seeming to be bigger, more impressive and intriguing.
 We finally entered the peninsula.
 On the right, the waters of the Adriatic Sea, and more specifically the Manfredonian Bay, glistened blue, and on the left, a rapidly rising rocky slope.
 The road ran along a narrow strip of flat land that connected the waters of the sea with the rocky hill.

 The scenery did not last long, however.
 After just a few kilometers, just behind Manfredonia, signposts and navigation ordered us to turn left onto the local road SP55 and immediately a sharp climb to Monte Sant'Angelo began.

 There are 3 km in a straight line from the foot of the hill to Monte Sant'Angelo.
 On the other hand, the road that leads there (SP 55) is almost 10 km of constant turns on steep and sharp turns.
 It's really steep uphill.
 We have to overcome about 850 m difference in height on such a short distance, so it must be sharp (the town is situated at an altitude of 856 m above sea level).